aitalian/iap-appengine-example/README.md

 echo $AUTH_DOMAIN
 ```

-Observe that the application is openly accessible.
+Open the URL in your browser and observe that the application is openly accessible.

 The next step will be to protect it using IAP.

 ## Protect with IAP

 Once deployed, protect the app's endpoint using IAP.
 Go to **Security > Identity Aware Proxy**, and then **Enable API** (if not already enabled).

+### Configure OAuth Consent Screen

 Once enabled, go back to **Security > Identity Aware Proxy**, and follow the prompts to configure the **OAuth Consent Screen**: